Blog

 If you are having trouble converting visitors on your ecommerce site, customer segmentation may be the answer.
 Independent brands have to elevate the shopping experience and find practical ways to compete with Amazon and other big retailers.

 However, creating positive customer experiences and guiding new visitors down your marketing funnel is tough with generic, one-size-fits-all messaging.
 The modern shopper expects a personalized shopping experience tailored to their unique buyer profile.
+Utilizing e-commerce personalization can significantly enhance the user experience by providing content and offers that resonate with individual preferences.

 The average conversion rate across all ecommerce industries was 3.65% in 2022.
 Using customer segmentation, you can drastically increase ecommerce sales and elevate the user shopping experience